 History of Memorial Day

-A look at the official beginning of summer and America's most solemn holiday.
+Take a look at the holiday marking the official beginning of summer and America's most solemn occasion.

 WWII Veteran Harold Nebenzal